How Can Your Body Image Affect You?

 • Do you experience overwhelming negative emotions when you think about your body?

-An individual's body image can be influenced by a wide range of factors they are exposed to, possibly starting from a young age.
-For example, the Professional Association for Childcare and Early Years found that data that suggests some children as young as three years old can experience thoughts about body image.
+A person’s body image can be influenced by a wide range of factors they are exposed to, possibly starting from a young age.
+For example, according to the Professional Association for Childcare and Early Years, research shows that some children as young as three years old can experience thoughts about body image.

 Interactions with others might also impact how a person views their body.
-For example: Someone who is bullied for their weight, height or physical attributes may develop dissatisfaction with their body.
+For example: Someone who is bullied for their weight, height or physical attributes may develop body image distortion, body avoidance, or obsessive thoughts about weight loss or gain.
 However, supportive strategies can still make a difference for many—whether they are used to address negative body image or maintain one’s positive perception of one’s appearance.

 Getty/AnnaStills